Discussion on how God can be one person.

 Matt: Okay, now, let me ask you this.
 A person has a will, right?
 If the Son is actually the Father, then that means there is only one will, right?

 Gary: I would have to study the definition of person more to adequately answer that

 Gary: There is God in divine nature, and God in the Form of Christ, so yes they have one will

-Matt: A person has "personhood".
-That is, a person is self aware, speaks, says "you" "yours", "me," "mine," etc. Okay, if they have one will then why was the will of the Son different than that of the Father?
-"And he was withdrawn from them about a stones cast, and kneeled down, and prayed, 42Saying, 'Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done,'" (Luke 22:41-42).
+Matt: A person has "personhood."
+That is, a person is self-aware, speaks, says "you," "yours," "me," "mine," etc. Okay, if they have one will, then why was the will of the Son different from that of the Father?
+"And he was withdrawn from them about a stones cast, and kneeled down, and prayed, 42Saying, 'Father, if thou be willing, remove this cup from me: nevertheless not my will, but thine, be done.'"
+(Luke 22:41-42).

 Gary: Yes, absolutely.
 But it is like when you work out and your body screams at you, stop, I am tired, but in your heart of hearts, you go and drive against the nature of the flesh.